-Passengers traveling from Estonia to Helsinki can now purchase HSL (Helsinki Region Transport) public transport tickets also via the Estonian application Pilet 2020, the mobile ticket sales channel for Tallinn and Tartu public transport.
+Passengers in Helsinki are now able to purchase HSL (Helsinki Region Transport) public transport tickets also via the Estonian application Pilet.ee, the mobile ticket sales channel for Tallinn and Tartu public transport.

 A large part of the passengers traveling between Estonia and Finland are regularly using public transport, which means that they also have to purchase different kinds of tickets during the same day from different sales channels.
 This process is inconvenient for passengers, which is why organizations responsible for organizing public transport in Tallinn, Tartu and Helsinki have long discussed how to make ticketing more convenient for people traveling between both shores of the Gulf of Finland.